Vaufreyd/ReadWriteVideosWithOpenCV/README.md

 to read and to generate various types of videos :
 + We encoutered problems when reading some videos with OpenCV alone, this code solve them
 + While OpenCV let you define size and frame rate of the video, here, you can precisely define all kind of parameters for reading or writing videos: codecs, quality, bandwith, size, pixel format, etc.
++ You can do the same with your webcam as input (see Webcam.md)

 ## RGBD Sync SDK